Table of Contents

 Some mentorship programs that you can partner with are:

-How do you engage young adults?
+How do you engage young adults in youth volunteering?

 It’s essential to have young volunteers be part of the team, yes.
 But even more important is to keep them invested and engaged in the work they do.
 If the work is rewarding, you will have less volunteer attrition.
 For this, one must understand why the youth opts for volunteering and give them opportunities that resonate with these reasons.